-Remedies shall include, but not be limited to, proceedings to compel specific performance by the defaulting or breaching party The prevailing party in such proceedings shall be entitled to reimbursement of such party's reasonable legal fees and expenses.
+Remedies shall include, but not be limited to, proceedings to compel specific performance by the defaulting or breaching party.

 The venue for proceedings shall be the Sixth Judicial Circuit Court of Illinois, Douglas County, and the Agreement will be interpreted pursuant to the laws of the State of Illinois.

-SECTION 11.
+SECTION 12.
 NON-DISCRIMINATION.
 Developer agrees that neither the Property nor any portion thereof, shall be sold to, leased, or used by Developer in a manner to permit discrimination or restriction on the basis of race, creed, ethnic origin or identity, race, color, gender, sexual orientation, religion, marital status, age, handicap, or national origin, and that the development of and construction and operations on the Property shall be in compliance with all effective laws, ordinances, and regulations relating to discrimination on any of the foregoing grounds.

-SECTION 12.
+SECTION 13.
 HOLD HARMLESS.
-Developer shall indemnify and hold harmless the City of Tuscola, its agents, consultants, officers, and employees against all injuries, deaths, losses, damages, claims, suits, liabilities, judgments, costs, and expenses (including any liabilities, judgments, costs and reasonable attorneys' fees) which may arise directly or indirectly from the failure of Developer or any contractor or agent or employee thereof (so long as such contractor, subcontractor, or agent or employee thereof is hired by Developer) to timely pay any contractor, subcontractor, laborer or material man, from any default or breach of the terms of this Agreement by Developer, or from any negligence or reckless or willful misconduct of Developer or any contractor, subcontractor agent or employee thereof (so long as such contractor, subcontractor or agent or employee is hired by Developer).
-Developer shall, at Developer's own cost and expense, appear, defend and pay all charges of attorneys' costs, and other expenses arising therefrom or incurred in connection therewith.
+Developer shall indemnify and hold harmless the City of Tuscola, its agents, consultants, officers, and employees against all injuries, deaths, losses, damages, claims, suits, liabilities, judgments, costs, and expenses (including any liabilities, judgments, costs and reasonable attorneys' fees) which may arise directly or indirectly from the failure of Developer or any contractor or agent or employee thereof (so long as such contractor, subcontractor, or agent or employee thereof is hired by Developer) to timely pay any contractor, subcontractor, laborer or material man, from any default or breach of the terms of this Agreement by Developer, or from any gross negligence or reckless or willful misconduct of Developer or any contractor, subcontractor agent or employee thereof (so long as such contractor, subcontractor or agent or employee is hired by Developer).
+Developer shall, at Developer's own cost and expense. appear, defend and pay all charges of attorneys' costs, and other expenses arising therefrom or incurred in connection therewith.
 If any judgment shall be rendered against the City of Tuscola, its agents, consultants, officers, officials or employees on any such action, Developer shall, at Developer's own expense, satisfy and discharge the same.
-This paragraph shall not apply and Developer shall have no obligation whatsoever, with respect to any acts of negligence or reckless or willful misconduct on the part of the City or any of its officers, agents, employees or contractors
+This paragraph shall not apply and Developer shall have no obligation whatsoever, with respect to any acts of negligence or reckless or willful misconduct on the part of the City or any of its officers, agents, employees or contractors.